 I don’t remember exactly how I got the idea to inject more creativity into the website via fun versions of our bios, but everyone jumped on it.

-We retained our “straight bios” and headshots, but relegated them to a separate page linked only from their more-creative counterparts.
+We kept our “straight bios” and headshots, but relegated them to a separate page linked only from their more-creative counterparts.
 I wish I still had the photos we took to go with each bio; they riffed off the content and were a blast to photograph.

 I don’t know if the more lighthearted take won us any more jobs, but the Our Team area of the site was among the most visited.
 Surely not all of its visitors were our relatives : )